adamsilver/fdpb/06-an-inbox.md

 ## An action menu

 Letting users select multiple emails is all well and good, but we're going to want to facilitate actioning them too.
-Unlike the forms designed in previous chapters, this form has multiple submit buttons with a different visual and interactive treatment that needs to be considered.
+Unlike the forms designed in previous chapters, this form contains multiple submit buttons with a new visual and interactive treatment that needs to be considered.

 ### Implicit submission and multiple submit buttons